 If you want a quiet beach away from the crowds, this is it.
 Its pebbly foreshore is littered with intriguing rockpools, and a sandy strip appears at low tide – the perfect picnic spot and a great stop along the South West Coast Path.

-If you’d like to stay longer in Peppercombe Valley we have four holiday cottages just a stone’s throw from the beach, as well as a basic bothy with stunning views across the bay.
+If you’d like to stay longer in Peppercombe Valley there are four holiday cottages just a stone’s throw from the beach, as well as a basic bothy with stunning views across the bay.

 Peppercombe bothy is much more basic - with no heating, electricty or cooking facilities you'll have to pack as if you were going camping.
 However with its unrivaled access to the South West Coast Path and stunning views over Bideford Bay, you can get closer to nature than ever before.

-For more details and to book search our holidays website.
+For more details and to book search the holidays website.